Skip to main content

 What the defaults are

-A general rule of thumb: thresholds in Hero Marketer are conservative by design.
-They are tuned so that when an alert fires, it usually represents a real problem.
-Loosening them too far will train you to ignore the inbox.
-Tightening them past the defaults is usually only worth doing if you have run a few weeks with the defaults and decided a specific alert is too quiet.
+In general, thresholds in Hero Marketer are conservative by design.
+Hero Marketer tunes them so that when an alert fires, it usually represents a real problem.
+If you loosen them too far, they train you to ignore the inbox.
+Only tighten them past the defaults after you run the defaults for a few weeks and decide a specific alert is too quiet.

 Reset to defaults

 There is no global reset button.
-If you want a single alert back at its default, leave its threshold field empty (or drag the slider back to the labelled default).
-The system stores user overrides separately from the defaults, so overriding back to the default value effectively resets it.
+If you want a single alert back at its default, leave its threshold field empty, or drag the slider back to the labelled default.
+The system stores your overrides separately from the defaults.
+If you change a value back to the default, the system treats it as reset.

 Common changes

-• Turn off search_term_waste if you are reviewing search terms manually every week anyway.
-The alert is info severity by default and will fill the inbox if your account has many low converting terms.
+• Turn off search_term_waste if you review search terms manually every week anyway.
+The alert is info severity by default and fills the inbox if your account has many low converting terms.

-• Switch budget_underspend to email if you are running a small account where underspend is unusual.
-Default is in app only because most accounts underspend at least one campaign at any given time.
+• Switch budget_underspend to email if you run a small account where underspend is unusual.
+The default is in app only, because most accounts underspend at least one campaign at any given time.

 • Loosen ctr_drop and conv_rate_drop to 60% of baseline if you find them too quiet.
-Tightening below 70% makes them noisier but catches earlier signals.
+If you tighten below 70%, the alert gets noisier but catches earlier signals.

 • Raise the cpc_spike consecutive observations count from 3 to 7 days if your account has volatile auction pricing day to day.